 The River to Sea TPO participates regularly in regional planning efforts as part of the Central Florida MPO Alliance (CFMPOA) and the MPO Advisory Council (MPOAC).
 The CFMPOA annually adopts a regional List of Priority Projects and participates in the development of regional transportation plans and studies.
-In addition, the TPO regularly participates in other planning and partnering activities including participation in the Regional Planning Council Resiliency Action Committee, the St. Johns River to Sea Loop Alliance, the TSMO Consortium, the Regional TSMO Program Working Group, the District 5 SIS Strategic Plan Working Group, etc.
+In addition, the TPO regularly participates in other planning and partnering activities including participation in the Regional Planning Council Resiliency Action Committee, the St. Johns River to Sea Loop Alliance, the TSMO Consortium, and the Regional TSMO Program Working Group, etc.